A wide muddy stream slashing through the deep woods, interrupted an arduous journey of A monk and his disciple.

-A beautiful young woman, decked up in silk was standing on river bank, clearly hesitant to step into the muddy river.
+A pretty young woman, decked up in silk was hesitating on the bank, unwilling to muddy her clothes.

-He asked his master, ” Master, what you did there wasn’t right.
-How can you carry a young girl on your shoulder?
-We are monks.
-We have vowed not to touch women.”
+” Master, How can you carry a young girl on your shoulder?
+We are monks vowed not to touch women.”

-The master looked up calmly and said “I put her down a long time ago – beside the stream.
+The monk replied “I put her down a long time ago.
 Why are you still carrying her?”

-We are all a product of our past.
-Our past experiences mold our present and determine our future.
+We’re all a product of our past.
+Our past experiences mold our present and influence our future.

-In an experiment, where the participants gained or lost an equal amount of money- it was found that the participants showed more distress over losing the money, than the participants showing joy for gaining money.
+In an experiment, where the participants gained or lost an equal amount of money, the participants showed more distress over losing money, than participants showed joy for gaining money.

 Brain work is exhausting, be it making a decision or re-living bad memories.
 Not to mention all the fear, guilt and negative emotions that crowd our body and mind, when we recall bad memories.